 I've also eliminated the use of frames, replacing them with style sheets, as well, as I know some people find frames annoying.
-Frames have their uses, but I did run into esthetic problems in designing with them, and style sheets usually work better.
+Frames have their uses, but I did run into esthetic problems in designing with them, and CSS works better.
 If you find anyplace that still uses frames, or that's still a "No Frills" page, please tell me.

 I'm not using subdirectories anymore, as it got too confusing trying to find things.
 I did use them extensively on the old site because the software and connection I was using at the time were so slow that using one large directory made uploads a pain in the butt.
 These days I have a broadband connection and it's not an issue.

-Over the past fifteen years I've used at least half a dozen e-mail addresses, and unfortunately, most of them don't work anymore, and I haven't kept all the links up to date.
+Over the past twenty years I've used at least half a dozen e-mail addresses, and unfortunately, most of them don't work anymore, and I haven't kept all the links up to date.

 My actual e-mail address is firstname.lastname@example.org.
 If you try a link and it gives you any other address, it's out of date.

 I think I've finally found and removed all the links to email@example.com; that was my e-mail address for seven years, and I hadn't ever intended to give it up, but Jamie Clark sold ClarkNet to Verio, and they dumped their residential customers, so I didn't have a choice.
 If you send e-mail to that address I don't know whether you'll get any response at all; I've turned off forwarding, though, so it didn't reach me.
 I did not get it.